 Summer Research Fellowships

 Summer Research Fellowships provide intensive intellectual experiences in which a student partners with a professor in original scholarship.
 Members of the Honors Program at Assumption are eligible to apply.
-The fellowship rewards students with $3,500 for their summer scholarly work in partnership with a professor.
-A professor and student will collaboratively design a research project in any discipline and complete an application for funding at the beginning of the spring semester.
-The Faculty Honors Council then adjudicates these applications and rewards five to six Summer Research Fellowships each year.
+The fellowship rewards $4,600 for their summer scholarly work in partnership with a professor.
+A professor and student will collaboratively design a research project in any discipline and complete an application for funding at the beginning of the spring semester, which can be found on a private Brightspace page.
+For more information, please contact ecolbydavie@assumption.edu.
+The Faculty Honors Council then adjudicates these applications and rewards up to three Summer Research Fellowships each year.

 Honors Travel Scholarships